HI, I'M MISHAAL

 I like people, places, and things that look like mistakes.

-The last two of those years were spent earning a master's degree in branding and strategy at the VCU Brandcenter.
+A couple of those years were spent earning a master's degree in branding and strategy at the VCU Brandcenter.

 I believe a brand is everything that comes to mind when people hear or see your brand's name.
 Whether that's Kanye West rapping about “a Mayonnaise-colored Benz”, the Harley-Davidson tattoo on your barber’s forearm, or Maria Menounos holding a Coke during the pre-movie trivia sequences at the theater.